nicolasberthel/hass-becker-component/README.md

         # Optional Travel Time to track cover position by time
         # one time is sufficient if up and down travel time is equal
         travelling_time_up: 30
-        # Optionao Travel Time for direction down
+        # Optional Travel Time for direction down
         travelling_time_down: 27
-        # Optional Remote ID from your Becker Remote, e.g. your master sender (multiple ID's seperated by comma are possible)
+        # Optional Remote ID from your Becker Remote, e.g. your master sender (multiple ID's separated by comma are possible)
         # to find out the Remote ID of your Becker Remote enable debug log for becker
         remote_id: "12345:2"
 ```